swipswaps/private-photo-cloud/README.md

   * [PLANNED] Automatic grouping of images shot as about the same tim as a single shot-burst
 * TODO

+See <IDEAS.md>

+## Ideal use case

+* Plug camera + open web site / run mobile app
+* Upload all photos and videos
+* Go to "Memories" list
+* Group memories, fine-tune them
+* See memories on mobile (app), desktop (browser) or TV
+* Print memories as photos or album

 ## Why

 * Web-based